 Average transaction fees for Bitcoin exchanges - Source

 - Safety: You should consider choosing a payment processor that takes security seriously.
 They should stay up-to-date with your site’s maintenance.
 You can ensure that by installing all the new updates of the third-party integration and performing regular backups to your wallet.

-- Payout frequency: You need to consider this factor as if it is important for your business that the money comes in fast.
+- Payout frequency: You need to consider this factor as it is important for your business that the money comes in fast.
 A few crypto payment processors have a daily payout policy, others may take a few days before processing the payments.

 4. Setting Up Guidelines

 Even though payments through crypto have become very popular, it is a fairly new concept for many shoppers.
 They are bound to have a few queries and concerns while transacting through crypto.
 You can make this easier for them by setting up and communicating your crypto payment policies with them.